mentawaremedia/mentawaremedia.github.io/source/_posts/2015-04-01-binding-object-intro.markdown

 As you can see above our reporting service is receiving the hash as expected.

 Feel free to drop some comments or questions below.
+And if you liked it then please share on twitter, facebook or your prefered social media channel.